 In comparison, notary stamps are simple and easy to use.
 Not to mention, the notary stamp impressions pop up clearly on documents.
 Unlike notary stamps, seal embossers have a more official look to them and can be difficult to use.
 But a seal embosser makes more sense if you want to use it throughout the commission time.

-4. Perks of a digital notary stamp
+5 benefits of digital notary stamp

 One of the best aspects of digital notary stamps is that it allows you to deliver and maintain end-to-end workflows online.
 Besides, Remote Online Notarization (RON) has become easier than ever.
 The main perk of a digital notary stamp is that it offers a seamless and interactive digital experience to users.